Mary Elizabeth Hospital

-In the mid to late 1960s, the doctors were realizing that Mary Elizabeth Hospital was no longer the modern facility that it had once been.
+In the mid-to-late 1960s, the doctors realized that Mary Elizabeth Hospital was no longer the modern facility that it had once been.
 New and sophisticated technologies and medical advances demanded a larger building with better equipment and much more space.
-The doctors of Mary Elizabeth Hospital decided that it as necessary to build a new hospital on a new site that would accommodate future expansion.
+The doctors of Mary Elizabeth Hospital decided that it was necessary to build a new hospital on a new site that would accommodate future expansion.

 The hospital was sold in 1970 to Charter Medical of Macon, Georgia, and a year later, the wheels were set in motion to build a hospital that would accommodate 150 patient beds.
 Legal battles with Rex and WakeMed Hospitals, which tried to block Mary Elizabeth Hospital's expansion plans, delayed the construction of the new hospital for six years.
-Charter Medical was unable to afford the delays, and after five years, Mary Elizabeth Hospital was sold to Hospital Corporation of America.
+Charter Medical was unable to afford the delays, and after five years, Mary Elizabeth Hospital was sold to the Hospital Corporation of America.
 Finally, the new hospital was built farther up on Wake Forest Road in 1978.
-On June 10, 1978 the doors to the new hospital officially opened, and Mary Elizabeth Hospital was officially closed.
+On June 10, 1978, the doors to the new hospital were officially opened, and Mary Elizabeth Hospital was officially closed.

-The new hospital was named Raleigh Community Hospital to reflect the past and future community role of the hospital.
+The new hospital was named Raleigh Community Hospital to reflect the past and future community roles of the hospital.
 Many of the doctors and staff members made the transition to Raleigh Community Hospital, which became Duke Raleigh Hospital in 1998.

 When the hospital closed its doors in 1978, the United Way of Raleigh took up residence, using the old building as its local headquarters.
-The hospital building transitioned from medical facility to office space, but as one of the remaining small community hospitals in Raleigh and the surrounding area which served the medical needs of area citizens, Mary Elizabeth Hospital continues to be a community and historical landmark.
+The hospital building transitioned from a medical facility to office space, but as one of the remaining small community hospitals in Raleigh and the surrounding area that served the medical needs of area citizens, Mary Elizabeth Hospital continues to be a community and historical landmark.